subhashraveendran/sollidam/README.md

 Tamil Nadu and much of India struggle with ambiguous or non-standard addresses:

-* "2nd street near temple" is not machine-readable
+* "2nd street near murugan temple" is not machine-readable
 * Many buildings lack house numbers or floor indicators
 * Voice assistants and low-literacy populations face usability issues
 * Existing systems (like What3Words) are closed-source, do not support floor levels, and require internet access